Fort Hays Old West Town Square

 Open daily 7:30 a.m. – 7:30 p.m. (mid-May to mid-October)

 Located at Fort Hays is the Dances with Wolves film set, which you can see for free.
-Come see first-hand the original buildings used in the Oscar award-winning movie.
-Released on November 21, 1990, Dances with Wolves won Best Picture and six additional Academy Awards.
-Box office sales were well over 424 million dollars.
+View the original buildings used in the Oscar award-winning movie which had box office sales of $424 million.
+Released on Nov.
+21, 1990, Dances with Wolves won Best Picture and six additional Academy Awards.
 In 2007, Dances with Wolves was selected for preservation in the United States by the National Film Registry, and the Library of Congress for being culturally significant.

 Open Daily 7 a.m. – 7:30 p.m.